 As descendants moved from their original home in Somerset, their children adopted the local dialect of English, and their children began to spell their names as they heard it pronounced.
-You can see this in the birth records in North Molton, Devon, which I think was the first village in Devon where Shattockes from Somerset moved to.
-The early records show their name spelled as "Shattocke" or "Shatticke," just as it was spelled in Somerset.
+You can see this in the birth records in North Molton, Devon, where Shattockes are found in the earliest parish records.
+The records show their name spelled as "Shattocke" or "Shatticke," just as it was spelled in Somerset.
 But by 1600 the descendants of these Shattockes were speaking with a Devon accent and the spelling of their name changed to Shaddock.

 It is the same case for the Massachusetts Shattucks.
 When they first arrived circa.
 1635 in Massachusetts Bay, they spelled their name Shattocke, just as they had in Somerset where they came from.
 But the colony mixed people from East Anglia and Somerset and Devon in the English west country.
 The Yankee dialect that emerged resulted in the name sounding like "Shattuck."
 When some of those same people subsequently emigrated to the south (the Carolinas), the local dialect was closer to Devon than Somerset or East Anglia.
 So children of Shattucks began pronouncing their name "Shaddock."
 This is how spelling tells us where people came from.
 We assume people did not know how to spell.
 And that may have been true in many cases (although probably not early New England).
 But many of the record keepers were educated, and they were trying to spell the name the way it sounded at a time when there was little standardization in the way words were spelled.

 My last name is Shaddock.
-I am descended from the Shattocke ancestor who lived in 1270 Somerset.
-My genealogy places me in North Molton, Devon around 1500.
+I am descended from the Shattocke ancestor who lived in 1330 Somerset.
+My genealogy places him in North Devon around 1640.
 The name was spelled Shattocke.
 By 1700 the records of my ancestors started spelling the name "Shaddock."
 Then my 4th great grandfather Thomas moved to Ontario, Canada, among Devon people homesteading there.
 So the name Shaddock followed him over there and lives down to this this day as the most common form of the name in Canada.